top of page

 Basic Description of the Test

 To successfully pass an ORT a dog must identify the location of the target odor and the handler must correctly call an “alert” within a three-minute time period.
 The Odor Recognition Test consists of a drill type exercise which requires 12 closed boxes typically set up in a pattern of two rows, spaced a minimum of 48” apart.
 The ORT is conducted on leash.
 Complete information can be obtained on the NACSW website.
-Handlers may test on all 3 odors at the same test.
+Handlers may test on all 3 odors at the same event.

 All exhibitors should obtain and review a copy of the NACSW K9 NOSE WORK® RULE BOOK.
 You may get it from their website: www.NACSW.net